-New to the gardens is the Daylily Stage which hosts Music in the Park.
-This free weekly event showcases a variety of local and regional talent alongside a farmers’ market, food trucks, ice cream, and more!
-Sundays from 11am-4pm, music starts at 1pm.
+New to the gardens is the Daylily Stage which hosts Music in the Park on Sundays at 1pm.
+This free weekly event showcases a variety of local and regional talent alongside the floral displays in a symphony of scents and sights which dance upon your senses.

 As an American Hemerocallis Society (AHS) and Canadian Hemerocallis Society (CHS) display garden, its purpose is to educate the public and showcase modern daylily cultivars.
 The Beausejour Daylily Gardens have been recognized internationally as the coldest American Hemerocallis Society (AHS) display garden on the planet, and the only AHS display garden on the Canadian Prairies.